StanfordVL/pair-website/people/index.md

             </a>
             <h3><a href="https://www.linkedin.com/in/niranjan-balachandar-a5813ba4/" target="_blank">Niranjan Balachandar</a></h3>
             <p class="person-title">Undergraduate Student, Computer Science</p>
-            <p class="person-bio">Niranjan is a member of PAC, where his research interests are related to computer vision, deep learning, and activity recognition.</p>
+            <p class="person-bio">Niranjan is a member of PAIR, where his research interests are related to computer vision, deep learning, and activity recognition.</p>
         </div>

         <div class="col-md-4 img-portfolio">